 Part 1: plan the visit

-Name and role of
+Name and role of governor(s)

-governor(s)

 Name and role of staff member(s)

 Date and time of visit

 Agreed focus

-Make sure you focus on this

-agreed reason for the visit.

-Avoid getting distracted by

-other issues that have not

-been agreed with the

-member of staff.
+Make sure you focus on this agreed reason for the visit.
+Avoid getting distracted by other issues that have not been agreed with the member of staff.

-Relevant school objective
+Relevant school objective or priority

-or priority

-This might be taken from

-the school development

-plan (SDP) objectives or the

-school's overarching vision.
+This might be taken from the school development plan (SDP) objectives or the school's overarching vision.

 Questions to ask

-Note specific questions you want to ask based on the
+Note specific questions you want to ask based on the SDP or

-SDP or points to follow up

-on from a previous visit.
+points to follow up on from a previous visit.

-Share these questions with

-the staff member you are

-visiting in advance, so they
+Share these questions with the staff member you are visiting in advance, so they can prepare.

-can prepare.

-Wellbeing

-Part of the governor role is

-to support the wellbeing of

-colleagues.
-Please ask them

-how they are e.g. workload

-etc.

-Resources for governors to

-support wellbeing

 Part 2: in the meeting

 What is the school doing within this area of focus?

 Tips:

-• Ask open questions beginning with 'what', 'how', 'when', 'how often', 'why', 'who' and

-'where'

-Do not be afraid to clarify any terms or acronyms you're not familiar with

-• Remember you are not there to pass judgement on staff or inspect them - you remain an
+Ask open questions beginning with 'what', 'how', 'when', 'how often', 'why', 'who' and 'where' Do not be afraid to clarify any terms or acronyms you're not familiar with Remember you are not there to pass judgement on staff or inspect them - you remain an observer When writing the report, use neutral language and do not name individual teachers and pupils

-observer

-• When writing the report, use neutral language and do not name individual teachers and

-pupils

 How do you know the school's actions are having an impact?

-Remember:

-Include specific evidence that demonstrates the positive impact the school is having in

-this area

-Where a positive impact has not been made yet, note down why that is and what steps

-are being taken to make progress

-• Add any further evidence you would like to see to help you make a better assessment of
+Remember: Include specific evidence that demonstrates the positive impact the school is having in this area Where a positive impact has not been made yet, note down why that is and what steps are being taken to make progress Add any further evidence you would like to see to help you make a better assessment of the impact What successes stood out and why?
+What saccesses seed a sac and maj.

-the impact

-What successes stood out and why?

-,

 Questions and clarifications to follow up with the headteacher or chair of governors